qwertyguy16/Conrun-Menu/README.md

 Welcome to the FAQ!
 Here you can find questions to common questions or find out how to do something!

 How to add an exclusion to your gorilla tag directory: *This tutorial is for windows defender.
 If you are using another antivirus please google how to disable it.*
+**NOTE: THIS WILL STOP AUTOMATIC ANTIVIRUS DETECTIONS IN YOUR GORILLA TAG DIRECTORY.
+YOUR WHOLE SYSTEM IS STILL SECURE.**

 Step 1: Open Windows Security

 Step 2: Click "Virus & threat protection"